asobti/kube-monkey/docs/opting-in.md

 !!! danger "kill-all does what it says"

-    `kill-all` takes out the whole app at once, regardless of pod status.
+    `kill-all` takes out every running pod of the app at once.
 Use it deliberately.

 ## Where to put the labels